 There should be no hard rules in bonsai.
-Every tree is distinctinctly different from another hence different rules should apply.
+Every tree is distinctly different from another hence different rules should apply.
 In competitions, one judge may favor one entry but another may disagree with him.

 In fact, strict adherence to rules will likely hamper the imagination of the artist, limit his creativity, and prevent him from creating a unique masterpiece which carries with it his own brand of originality.
 Worst, his collection may just be miserable imitations from books or with formulaic look as if mass produced with a moulding machine.

 But a beginner ought to familiarize with and apply some basic rules before he can make any major modifications.
 First be bookish then experiment to improvise, so to speak.
 Also, the rules become important in the selection of potential materials and make decision as to their final design.
-Furthermore, bonsai entries in competitions are judged according to or at least partially based on internaionally accepted standards.
+Furthermore, bonsai entries in competitions are judged according to or at least partially based on internationally accepted standards.

 1. A good bonsai must have an impressive and characterful trunk.
 It should taper gradually as it rises from the pot towards the apex.
 There are no abrupt or artificial changes.
 The color and texture of the bark characterize that of an old tree.
 Approximately the bottom or lowermost third of the trunk is clearly visible and the second third is partially visible.